Portlaoise Prison: Controversy

-During the 1970s and 1980s the prison was noted for the harsh treatment meted out towards prisoners.
-In 1977 a number of prisoners went on hunger strike demanding a public enquiry into conditions in the prison.

-In 1946 Sean McCaughey refused to wear prison clothes and spent nearly five years naked except for a blanket in protest against harsh conditions.
+In 1946 Seán McCaughey refused to wear prison clothes and spent nearly five years naked except for a blanket in protest against harsh conditions.
 He commenced a hunger strike on 19 April 1946.
 After 10 days, he stopped taking water and died on 11 May, the twenty-third day of his protest.
-An inquest was held in the prison at which the prison doctor admitted that during his four and a half years of imprisonment that McCaughey had never been allowed out in the fresh air or sunlight and that "he would not treat his dog the way Seán McCaughey had been treated in Portlaoise."
+An inquest was held in the prison at which the prison doctor admitted that during his four and a half years of imprisonment that McCaughey had never been allowed out in the fresh air or sunlight and that "he would not treat his dog the way Seán McCaughey had been treated in Portlaoise".

+Following the escape of 19 prisoners in 1974, a judicial inquiry was set up by Justice Minister Patrick Cooney which led to an increased military presence being deployed in the prison and restrictions on food parcels and free association among the prisoners.
+The implementation of these measures resulted in deteriorating conditions in the prison over the following months leading eventually to two hunger strikes in 1975 and 1977.

-In 1984 the Assistant General Secretary of the Prison Officers Association, Tom Hoare strongly criticised conditions within the prison stating that staff were forced by senior management in the prison to use excessive force against prisoners.
-He also criticised the then Governor of Portlaoise Prison, William Reilly, and the Minister of Justice Michael Noonan stating "I accuse the minister of negligence in this area.
+In 1984 the assistant general secretary of the Prison Officers Association, Tom Hoare strongly criticised conditions within the prison stating that staff were forced by senior management in the prison to use excessive force against prisoners.
+He also criticised the then governor of Portlaoise Prison, William Reilly, and the minister of justice Michael Noonan stating "I accuse the minister of negligence in this area.
 I accuse the management of Portlaoise Prison of being indifferent to complaints.
 I would hate to be a prisoner making a complaint".
 At the Prison Officers Association 1984 conference a delegate from Portlaoise Prison, Larry O'Neill, told the conference: "If Hitler wanted generals today he would find plenty of them in Portlaoise.
 After the war the Nazis said many of them were doing their duty and that is what the management in Portlaoise are saying today".